machinable-org/machinable/docs/guide/interface.md

 Interface [29f034] # reloaded interface
 ```

-During commit, machinable collects information like a unique ID (e.g. `29f034`), the used configuration, and other meta-data and saves it in a unique storage (e.g. a local directory) from which it can be later reloaded.
+During commit, machinable collects information like a unique ID (e.g. `29f034`), the used configuration, and other meta-data and saves it in a unique storage (e.g. a local directory) from which it can be reloaded later.

 ## get